Xoreus/IBM-Quantum-Challenge-Solutions/README.md

 # IBM-Quantum-Challenge-Solutions
-My solutions to the IBM Quantum Challenge.
+My solutions to the May,4th,2020 IBM Quantum Challenge using Qiskit.